 The California Supreme Court recently ruled on a change to the test that a hiring entity must use in order to determine if a worker is an independent contractor or not.
 It’s a much stricter and, as a result, clearer test than what existed before or which exists now with the Department of Labor.
 Worker classification is notoriously nebulous.
-Now in California, the definition is much easier to interpret.
+Now in California, with the independent contractors ABC test, the definition is much easier to interpret.

 ABC Test Factors

-With the new ABC test, workers are considered to be employees by default.
-Contractors doing work for a company must be proved as such by establishing three factors to be true.
+With the new ABC test, workers are considered employees by default.
+Companies must prove that contractors doing work for them are indeed contractors by establishing three factors to be true.
 The three factors are as follows:

 A. The worker is free from the hirer’s control and direction in connection with performing the work, both under contract and in fact.